The Little Mermaid Inspired Short Story

-It didn’t take him long to put me in position: on the floor leaning on my elbow, legs out beside me, and my hair down and draped over the front of me like a mermaid’s.
+It didn’t take him long to direct me into position.
+I was on the floor leaning on my elbow, legs out beside me, and my hair down and draped over the front of my chest, like a mermaid’s.
 I knew he was in his zone, no longer seeing me, but seeing through me and to my spirit.

 Trying to laugh at the thought, I felt a strange pinch in the middle of my stomach.
-An involuntary grunt finally came from my throat, and when I realized I could make this sound, I tried to get Philip’s attention, but he didn’t hear me because he was too focused in his work.
+An involuntary grunt finally came from my throat, and when I realized I could make this sound, I tried to get Philip’s attention.

-Suddenly, I felt a sharp pain run up my arm, and it couldn’t hold me up any longer.
-I collapsed. “…and it seemed as if a two-edged sword went through her delicate body: she fell into a swoon, and lay like one dead…” I thought Philip would soon look at me and tell me to sit up—but minutes passed, and he never glanced away from the canvas.
-The pain moved down to my legs and so did the beams of colorful light. “…she felt as if treading upon the points of needles or sharp knives.”
+Suddenly, I felt a sharp pain run up my arm, and I couldn’t hold myself up any longer.
+I collapsed. “… and it seemed as if a two-edged sword went through her delicate body: she fell into a swoon, and lay like one dead …” I thought Philip would soon notice me and tell me to sit up—but minutes passed, and he never glanced away from the canvas.
+The pain moved down to my legs and so did the beams of colorful light. “… she felt as if treading upon the points of needles or sharp knives.”

 As I grew weaker, my confusion faded.
 It became clear that if I didn’t get Philip’s attention, I would die, which promptly turned into: if I don’t stop Philip, I will die.
 “Haste, then; he or you must die before sunrise.”

-With each breath, my lungs tightened as if the air itself was poison.
+With each breath, my lungs tightened as if the air in the room was poisonous.
 I coughed and gagged, but still Philip did not stir.
 Finally, I lay beside him at his easel, taking a moment to gather some strength.
 The hand that held the scissors ached and so did my heart at the thought of what I had to do to survive.
 I used the rest of my might to pull myself up, leaning on my left hand, and brought the weapon behind my head with my right.